What if user interfaces were no longer trapped within a screen and were instead integrated into your everyday life?

 The Apple watch has already introduced some really unique interactions like the digital crown and the ability to view another person’s pulse.
 In the coming decade, these devices will become cheaper, more functional and less dependant on your phone, which will in turn make them far more adoptable.

 That said, the wearables market as we know it might not even exist in the next 20-30 years.
-The current wearables landscape is filled with smart jewelry, smart watches and even smart shoes.
+The current wearables landscape is filled with smart jewellery, smart watches and even smart shoes.
 And while these gadgets will have their place in history, they are more-or-less a stopgap.

 Eventually we will be able to inject this technology directly into our bodies.
 This means you’ll be able to monitor your most important vital signs without any hardware at all.
 And just think of all the data.
 You’ll literally have a consistent and accurate record of all of your vital signs thought your life!
 The benefits to human health alone could be huge.

 But, if this sort of future sends chills down your spine, rest assured that it’s still a long way off.
 But it is coming.

 For now, the wearables market is slowly gaining momentum and there are a lot of new interactions and design patterns that will come from that.
 So, for now, why not try your hand at designing some cool Apple watch interfaces!

 It might be the wild west when it comes to voice, VR and wearables, but these technologies aren’t going anywhere.
 In fact, they are laying the foundation for a future where humans and computers are tied more closely together than ever before.

 For designers, it’ll be super important to keep a close eye on these markets as they develop.
 Things are certainly going to be changing big time, but the good news is these big changes won’t come overnight.